Debbie Deb

-Biography
+Early life

-Deb was born in Brooklyn, New York, and raised in North Miami Beach, Florida.
-A music aficionado from a young age, she was "discovered" at the age of 16 by producer Pretty Tony (Anthony Ray Butler) at a Miami record store where she was working.
-While Debbie had no formal training, she had been singing most of her life.
-Pretty Tony told her that he liked the way she spoke and asked if she could sing, to which she answered "yes".
-They recorded "When I Hear Music," which she co-wrote with Pretty Tony in his studio the very next day.
+Debbie Deb was born in Brooklyn, New York City, and raised in North Miami Beach, Florida.
+At the age of 16, producer Pretty Tony identified her talent at a Miami record store, where she was working.
+While Deb had no formal training, she had been singing most of her life.

+Career

+Pretty Tony told Deb that he liked the way she spoke and asked if she could sing, to which she answered "yes".
+They recorded "When I Hear Music", which she co-wrote with Pretty Tony in his studio the very next day.
 Released on the Jam Packed record label in 1984, the song has since become a staple in clubs and on dance and urban radio stations and mixshows.
-Other hits followed, including "Lookout Weekend", "I Wanna Work It Out", "There's A Party Going On", "I Wanna Dance," and a remake of Connie's 1980s Latin freestyle classic "Funky Little Beat".
+Other hits followed, including "Lookout Weekend", "I Wanna Work It Out", "There's a Party Going On", "I Wanna Dance" and a remake of Connie's 1980s Latin freestyle classic "Funky Little Beat".

-A CD called "Lookout Weekend" appeared on the market under Debbie Deb's name.
+An album titled Lookout Weekend appeared on the market under Debbie Deb's name.
 It included "When I Hear Music", "Lookout Weekend", "I'm Searchin'" and "Fantasy".
-"I'm Searchin'" went on to become a club and radio hit, but features another vocalist on the lead, recording that song and "Fantasy" as "Debbie Deb".
-The cover of the CD featured a drawing of "Debbie", however, Deb was overweight and suffered from low self-esteem, and found her sudden fame difficult to cope with.
+"I'm Searchin'" went on to become a club and radio hit, but features another vocalist on the lead recording that song and "Fantasy" as "Debbie Deb".
+The cover of the CD featured a drawing of "Debbie Deb", however, Deb was overweight and suffered from low self-esteem, and found her sudden fame difficult to cope with.
 She was crushed when her record company decided not to put her picture on the sleeves of her records and, in a Milli Vanilli-esque move, even hired an "impostor" to perform and pose as "Debbie Deb".
 As a result, she made little, if any, money from her hit singles, and was so hurt by the experience that she stopped singing for years, relying on her work as a hairdresser to make ends meet.

 Deb finally resurfaced on the recording scene in 1995 with the album She's Back.

-Now living in New Port Richey, Florida, she continues to stay busy performing frequent concerts around the United States, especially "freestyle revival" shows with other artists like Lisa Lisa, Stevie B, Exposé, The Cover Girls, and Shannon.
-Gwen Stefani and Jonathan Davis of Korn have cited Deb as an influence, and in the summer of 2006, Janet Jackson featured a cover version of "Lookout Weekend" on her Web site.
+Now living in New Port Richey, Florida, Deb continues to stay busy performing frequent concerts around the United States, especially "freestyle revival" shows with other artists like Lisa Lisa, Stevie B, Exposé, The Cover Girls, and Shannon.
+Gwen Stefani and Jonathan Davis of Korn have cited Deb as an influence, and in the summer of 2006, Janet Jackson featured a cover version of "Lookout Weekend" on her website.

-In 2009, Debbie debuted a new single, "Everytime You Come Around," on her Myspace page (on which she bills herself as "The Real Debbie Deb").
+In 2009, Debbie debuted a new single, "Everytime You Come Around," on her Myspace page, where she bills herself as "The Real Debbie Deb".

-In 2014 EDM star Jauz did a remix of "When I Hear Music" which turned out to be a huge success for him.
+In 2014, EDM DJ Jauz did a remix of "When I Hear Music" which turned out to be a huge success for him.
 The two even performed the song together at the Philadelphia Fillmore in 2015.

-In 2015 Debbie rerecorded a new version of "Lookout Weekend" with electro-house artist Reid Stefan.
+In 2015, Debbie rerecorded a new version of "Lookout Weekend" with electro-house artist Reid Stefan.
 Deb recorded the new vocals at the Philadelphia studio of famed musician, arranger, composer and record producer, Bobby Eli.